Microsoft-TrainingKits/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 Using Windows Azure as your IaaS platform will enable you to create and manage your infrastructure quickly, provisioning and accessing any host ubiquitously.
 Grow your business through the cloud-based infrastructure, reducing the costs of licensing, provisioning and backup.

-In this Hands-On Lab, you will learn how to use the Windows Azure IaaS platform to provision Linux based VMs in the cloud and manage it remotely.
+In this Hands-On Lab, you will learn how to use the Windows Azure IaaS platform to provision Linux based Virtual Maciness in the cloud and manage it remotely.

 <a name="Objectives" />
 ### Objectives ###